-- Drag a material from the library on to a body, you will notice that individual faces on the body will highlight as you hover over top of them.
-Release the mouse button and the highlighted face will receive the new material.
+- When you drag a material from the material library onto a body, you will notice that individual faces on the body will highlight as you hover over the top of them.
+Release the mouse button, and the highlighted face will receive the new material.

 Note: If you apply a material to a body or a group of bodies and one or more of those bodies already have a material applied to a face, you will be presented with the following question:

 Remove – all of the existing materials on the faces will be replaced with the new material you applied to the body.